georg-jung/SharpIppNext/README.md

 ## Installing

-The fastest way of getting started using `Spectre.Console` is to install the NuGet package.
+The fastest way of getting started using `SharpIppNext` is to install the NuGet package.

 ```csharp
 dotnet add package SharpIppNext